rileybuoen/rileybuoen/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on: Developing my protfolio
-- 🌱 I’m currently learning: Cartogrpahic design, GDAL, and some JavaScript.
+- 🌱 I’m currently learning: Cartogrpahic design
-- 💬 Ask me about: GIS, Cartography, Maps!
+- 💬 Ask me about: All things spatial!
-- 📫 How to reach me: LinkedIn
+- 📫 How to reach me: